KnowThePepper

 For those familiar with the mild-to-medium dried heat of guajillo, Chimayo powder offers a similar application range but with a sweeter, less tannic profile.
 It also pairs well with the kind of preparations suited to the gentle warmth and fruity notes of mirasol - both work in red mole bases and braised meat dishes.

-For a different application, the fresh pods can substitute in recipes calling for jalapeño poppers, adding more sweetness and slightly less punch.
+For a different application, the fresh pods can substitute in recipes calling for the jalapeno poppers recipe, adding more sweetness and slightly less punch.

 Where to Buy Chimayo Pepper & How to Store